shivacharandhoni/shivacharandhoni/README.md

 </div>
 <p> Full Stack Developer and focus on innovation-driven projects.
 I specialize in transforming creative ideas into practical and efficient technological solutions.</p>
-<h4>🚀 What I Do:</h4>
-- Build scalable full stack applications (MERN stack) Design and develop RESTful APIs and dynamic user interfaces
-<br>-
-Work on innovative projects that combine software, hardware, and emerging tech
-<br>-
-Automate workflows and develop smart systems (IoT, AI, ML)
-<h4>💡Current Interests:</h4>
- - Innovative product development
-IoT and embedded systems integration<br>- AI-powered applications
-<br>-
+• 🚀 Build scalable full-stack apps using the MERN stack. <br>
+• 💡 Design dynamic APIs and automate smart workflows.<br>
+• 🔍 software, hardware, IoT, AI & ML for innovative projects.<br>
+• 🌱 Currently learning machine learning, smart device automation, and cloud DevOps.<br>
-Open source contributions and learning new tech
+• 🤝 Open to open-source contributions and exciting collaborations

-Others: Arduino, APIs,
-<h4>🌱Currently Exploring:</h4>
-Machine Learning & AI<br>- System automation for smart devices
-<br>- Cloud services and DevOps practices
 <h4>📫 Let's Connect!</h4>Feel free to check out my repositories, contribute, or reach out for collaborations and innovative ideas.Would you like me to help you make this more personalized in a specific project you can approch me !!<br>
 <h3 align="center">💻 Technical Stack :</h3>